erickhiu/eecs376-tutoring/book/algorithms/pair-n-halt/pair-n-halt.md

 1. Practice recognizing halting behavior in code by analyzing control flow.
 2. Build intuition for how `if-else` logic can ensure halting regardless of input.
-3. Introduce and familiarize students with the potential method as a way to reason about whether an algorithm will eventually halt.
+3. Practice with the potential method as a way to reason about whether an algorithm will eventually halt.

 ## 🧰 Materials / Props
 - [Code snippet](./code-snippets.pdf): Each student receives either an “if-block” or “else-block” snippet.
 Below is the version used in winter 25.